-CVS marks conflicts with in-line “conflict markers”, and prints a C
+CVS marks conflicts with in-line “conflict markers”, and prints a C during an

 update.
 Historically, this has caused problems, because CVS